 Try: Pewter Green by Sherwin-Williams

 Back in 2018, earthy hues started making their meteoric rise in the design world, with Pinterest saves, specifically, skyrocketing for sage.
-Soon after, this subdued gray-green solidified itself as a go-to neutral for homeowners.
-And trend experts—including the forecasters at Behr, who recently deemed the yellow-tinged Back to Nature the top hue of 2020—seem to believe that earthy greens are here to stay.
-In this kitchen, the sage cabinets help to ground the lofty space while surrounding walls painted a soft gray-blue (Sherwin-Williams's Oyster Bay) keep the darker shade from feeling too dramatic.
+Evergreen shades only increased in popularity during the pandemic, when homeowners sought to bring nature-inspired hues inside to help us exhale.
+No less than two paint brands have already announced earthy greens as their colors of the year for 2022 (PPG's Olive Sprig and Glidden's Guacamole).
+It's clear that subdued greens have solidified themselves as go-to neutrals for homeowners.
+In this kitchen (above), the sage cabinets help to ground the lofty space while surrounding walls painted a soft gray-blue (Sherwin-Williams's Oyster Bay) keep the darker shade from feeling too dramatic.

 It might seem like a bold choice, but we're here for playful palettes entering the kitchen.
 Cheery citrus colors like yellow or green spark joy and can bring positive energy into one of the hardest-working rooms in the house.
 Pick a bright shade that's grounded in nature, and pair it with neutral white or gray accents—like interior designer Cortney Bishop did with Farrow & Ball's Churlish Green in this Kiawah Island, South Carolina, kitchen (shown above).
 We also like Babouche by Farrow & Ball, a rich golden yellow.